sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-binary/hxe-ua-getting-started-binary.md

 * Confirm that your machine meets the system requirements for SAP HANA Tools, listed at [https://tools.hana.ondemand.com/#hanatools](https://tools.hana.ondemand.com/#hanatools)

-1. Download and install Eclipse Mars from [https://eclipse.org/downloads/](https://eclipse.org/downloads/), selecting one of the following packages:
+1. Download and install Eclipse Neon from [https://eclipse.org/downloads/](https://eclipse.org/downloads/), selecting one of the following packages:
   * Eclipse IDE for Java EE Developers
   * Eclipse IDE for Java Developers
 2. Open Eclipse and select a workspace.
 3. Install SAP HANA Tools:
   a.
 Select _Help > Install New Software_
   b.
-In the **Work with** field, enter https://tools.hana.ondemand.com/mars and click Add.
+In the **Work with** field, enter https://tools.hana.ondemand.com/neon and click Add.
   c.
 In the **Name** field, enter SAP HANA, express edition.
   d.
 Expand the **SAP HANA Tools** node.
   e.
 Select **SAP HANA Administrator (Developer Edition)**.